 Note: A newer version of this article is available.
-The cmdlets below will be deprecated in March 2023.
-See the newer version.
+The cmdlets below will be deprecated in March 2024.
+See the newer version for details about how to remove Azure AD user accounts using the Microsoft Graph PowerShell SDK.

 When you delete a user from the Office 365 control panel they are moved into a recycle bin for 30 days so that they can be recovered easily if the deletion was not intended.